douglasvinicio/cs50w-book-review-app/README.md

 - In your terminal window "FLASK_APP=application.py";
 - Set the enviroment variable to 1 with "FLASK_DEBUG=1" to activate the automatic reload of the server after changes in your code;
 - Set the database variable with : export DATABASE_URL=“(credentials provided by Heroku)“;
-- Run "flask run" in your terminal.
+- Run "flask run" in your terminal;
-- Navigate to the url provided by Flask.
+- Navigate to the url provided by Flask;
 ```